 Hire a single person

 I’ve seen this strategy fail many times.
-A single person will not be able to shift the whole company and drive towards global.
+A single person will not be able to shift the whole company and drive it towards global.
 A single person can present a vision and do the difficult work of building the business case for global expansion, but even one person answering to the CEO or COO cannot help a company launch globally by themselves.

 Hire a group without C-level support or direct access to the C-level.

-Over commit to new features for existing customers
+Over-commit to new features for existing customers

 Allow sales to drive product development